Hyperparameter Optimization in Machine Learning: Preliminaries

 where $\hat{\nabla}f$ informally denotes some approximation of the gradient of the HPO objective $f$, $\nu>0$ is a step-size and $\mathrm{Proj}_{\Lambda}$ is the projection onto $\Lambda$.
 Gradient-based optimization of the loss function inside the learning algorithm $A$ is extremely common, especially in deep learning.
 Hence, to avoid confusion, we will call $\hat{\nabla}f$ the \emph{hypergradient}.

 Not every HPO problem is suitable for gradient-based optimization.
-Recalling the general formulation of the HPO problem of Section \ref{sec:the_HPO_problem}, one underlying assumption shared by all gradient-based HPO methods is that the performance metric $\valmetric$ be differentiable w.r.t. the model output of $A$.
-In this chapter, to simplify the notation we take the output of $A$ to be a parameter vector in some weight space $\weightspace\subseteq\mathbb{R}^d$ and let the performance metric take values in the weight space directly, that is $\valmetric:\weightspace \times \setofdata\ \to \mathbb{R}$.
-Hence
+Recalling the general formulation of the HPO problem in Section \ref{sec:the_HPO_problem}, one underlying assumption shared by all gradient-based HPO methods is that the performance metric $\valmetric$ be differentiable w.r.t. the model output of $A$.
+In this chapter, to simplify the notation we take the output of $A$ to be a parameter vector $w \in \weightspace\subseteq\mathbb{R}^d$ and let the performance metric take values in the weight space directly, that is $\valmetric:\weightspace \times \setofdata\ \to \mathbb{R}$.
+Hence,